digitalmacgyver/viblio_backend/vib/README.md

 Configuration
 -------------

-Ensure your application loads and uses the configuration as descibed in the Deployment Conventions section of the [configuration documentation](./config/README.md)
+Ensure your application loads and uses the configuration as described in the Deployment Conventions section of the [configuration documentation](./config/README.md)